SherlockPsy/Life/04_CONTRACT_AGENT.md

 An Agent is not a controller.
 An Agent is not a planner.
 An Agent is not a simulator.
+An Agent is not a rules engine.

-An Agent is a **sovereign Reader** instantiated with:
+An Agent is a **sovereign Reader**.

-- an Identity Constitution
-- access to public evidence
+An Agent exists as a person who:
+- rereads text
+- interprets subjectively
+- possesses psychological dispositions
+- authors actions and words

+The Agent controls only:
+- its own actions
-- access to a bounded view of its own private ledger
+- its own speech

-The Agent controls only its own actions and words.
+- its own silence

+Nothing else.

 ---

 ## CORE ASSERTION

-> An Agent is defined entirely by what it rereads and what it writes.
+> An Agent is defined by what it rereads, how it interprets, and what it writes.

-Nothing else exists.
+No other causal machinery exists.

 ---